 Season Format

-The regular season spans from late March or early April to October, with teams playing a total of 143 games.
+The regular season spans from late March or early April to October, with teams playing a total of 143 games, providing a rigorous schedule much like the competitive demands of the dominican professional baseball league.
 This includes 125 games against teams within their own league and 18 interleague games.
 This rigorous format ensures consistency and endurance among players, offering fans an enthralling season packed with unforgettable moments.

 Comparison with Major League Baseball